davan690/ColbyEcology.github.io/pages/syllabus.md

 <iframe src="https://calendar.google.com/calendar/embed?showTitle=0&amp;showPrint=0&amp;showTabs=0&amp;showCalendars=0&amp;showTz=0&amp;height=600&amp;wkst=1&amp;bgcolor=%23FFFFFF&amp;src=colby.edu_t88bur7ih5fsbpcj3ro1jorffk%40group.calendar.google.com&amp;color=%2328754E&amp;ctz=America%2FNew_York" style="border-width:0" width="650" height="400" frameborder="0" scrolling="no"></iframe>

 ### Titles, names, and pronouns
 Students are often curious about how to address their professors.
 I am comfortable with Dr. Moore, Professor Moore, or Chris.
 The pronouns that I go by are he/him.
-I will be asking for your preferred name and pronoun the first day of class.
-What's most important to me is that we create a culture of mutual respect in the classroom.
+I will be asking for your preferred name and pronoun the first day of class on a notecard.
+Ultimately, what's most important to me is that we create a culture of mutual respect in the classroom, beginning with how we address one another.

 ## Meeting dates, times, and location